 Forest School’s roots are found in Scandinavia, where Forest Schools began.
 It arrived in the UK in 1993 and has grown from strength to strength since then.

-Forest School enables us to instil an appreciation of the natural world in children from an early age, and embeds the importance of looking after nature and a sense of responsibility to do so.
+Forest School enables us to instill an appreciation of the natural world in children from an early age, and embeds the importance of looking after nature and a sense of responsibility to do so.
 Sessions are intended to give children time to be outdoors and the freedom to be themselves.

 The benefits of forest school are far-reaching, encouraging children to explore and experience the natural world in practical, hands on ways, fostering a love of nature.
 Differing to a well delivered ‘outdoor learning’ session, at Forest School, everyone experiences success and sessions are full of opportunities to boost self confidence and self-esteem.
 It helps develop social and communication skills as children work cooperatively alongside each other.
 As well as the physical and health benefits that come from being engaged in physical activities in the fresh air, both fine and gross motor skills are also developed, which proves hugely beneficial when back inside the classroom.
 Moreover, there are huge mental and emotional benefits of being in the great outdoors, working solo or in groups of friends and, most importantly, having fun.